 In 2017, Gustavo Dudamel became the youngest conductor of a major orchestra of his time.
 I remember an L.A.
 Times journalist urged us not to get too excited about our newest conductor, counseling us that he was still young and unproven, that we should not rush to anoint him genius quite yet.

-By taking the risk of allowing ourselves to be used as a channel we become targets for every blocked artist, every cynic and naysayer for miles around.
+By taking the risk of allowing ourselves to become channels, every blocked artist, every cynic and naysayer for miles around marks us as a target.
 Wisdom comes from knowing this, and protecting our creation by not discussing it while it is being borne, so that we can get down into our story and really let it rip.
-We cannot wait for everyone to support our endeavor.
-We cannot wait for everyone to approve of what we have to say.
+We cannot wait for everyone to support our endeavor, because not everyone will approve of what we have to say.
 We cannot wait for our security to be guaranteed, or for victory to be certain.
-We alone know what the truth is, in spite of the voices in our heads telling us otherwise.
+In spite of the voices in our heads telling us otherwise, we alone know what the truth is.
 There is no time to settle a score.
 There is nothing to win.
 All of the reason our antagonists can muster is no match for our open heart.